* May gets backing, some crackdown on Russian spies may follow

 May has also asked fellow European leaders to step up intelligence cooperation to start going after Russian spy networks, diplomats said.

-"Britain says there are these networks that organize such things like Salisbury, that these networks exist across our borders and that it would be good to go after them together," a senior EU diplomat said.
+"Britain says there are these networks that organise such things like Salisbury, that these networks exist across our borders and that it would be good to go after them together," a senior EU diplomat said.

 Another diplomat said: "There is movement among several willing states to do something together in reaction to Skripal."
 The person added this could be done by some states individually, so as not to press more reluctant EU member states too hard.